 Our Audit Committee meets the definition of an audit committee as set forth in the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and operates under a written charter adopted by the Board.
 Each member of our Audit Committee is independent and financially literate in the judgment of the Board as required by the Sarbanes-Oxley Act of 2002, as amended, and applicable SEC and New York Stock Exchange ("NYSE") rules.
-The Board has also determined that Mr. Sturm qualifies as an "audit committee financial expert," as defined under SEC regulations.
+The Board has also determined that Mr. Sturm and Mr. Udelhofen qualify as "audit committee financial experts," as defined under SEC regulations.